webtrees/webtrees.github.io/_install/ubserspace.md

 order:  99
 ---

-Ubserspace installs a non-standard PHP library `php-psr` as part of PHP 7.4.
+Uberspace installs a non-standard PHP library `php-psr` as part of PHP 7.4.

 This library in incompatible with webtrees and many other applications.